 Although the distance was only about 280km, the trip lasted until the early afternoon.
 The roads are very bad, the truck traffic is slow, the speed limit is 80kmh and this has always been respected since the new government has been strictly controlling speed violations.

-th to 10 th - Mikumi Nationalpark
+August 9th to 10th - Mikumi Nationalpark

 The Mikumi National Park was founded in 1964.
 With an area of 3230 km² it is the fourth largest national park in Tanzania.
 The park is located in the north-west of the Selous Game Reserve and forms with it an ecosystem of almost 60,000 km².
 We were accommodated for two nights in Stanley’s Kopje Camp.
 The camp is beautifully situated on a rocky hill and has 12 tents which are arranged in a circle around the hill.
 The main building with restaurant, bar and pool is right on top of the hill with a beautiful panoramic view over the surrounding plains.